jguyomard/silex-eloquent-boilerplate/README.md

-# Silex 2 with PDO - Boilerplate
+# Silex 2 with Eloquent - Boilerplate

 This boilerplate is a fully functional [Silex](http://silex.sensiolabs.org/) Application.
 You can use it for your new applications.

-This boilerplate is configured with PDO Service Provider (instead of Doctrine, for instance) and Twig.
+This boilerplate is configured with Eloquent ORM Service Provider (instead of Doctrine, for instance) and Twig.
-It also comes with Gulp to build js/sass files (but you can find a version without gulp on [`master/no-npm`](https://github.com/jguyomard/silex-pdo-boilerplate/tree/master/no-npm) branch if you prefer).
+It also comes with Gulp to build js/sass files (but you can find a version without gulp on [`master/no-npm`](https://github.com/jguyomard/silex-eloquent-boilerplate/tree/master/no-npm) branch if you prefer).

 **Note:** I only make this boilerplate for my quick and fun projects.